cem2181/CMoore_MSTU5013/README.md

 	- Simplicity at its core

 I'm working toward incorporating each of these elements into the main design and keep each space with data using RIOT.

+##Update 8/12
+I've done quite a bit of work these weeks on figuring out an intuitive system using RIOT and Firebase.
+Still a lot to be done before the final project is complete, but I've definitely made some progress.

+As far as the User Data demo......I'm still working on how to implement that into my design.
+It's not really something that has turned out to be extremely data heavy, so we'll see what happens as I don't want to add it just to have it if it detracts from what should be there.

+I'll actually have an update on that after more work tomorrow.